 The healthcare system wanted to improve the skills of its coaches, assess coaching outcomes, increase the number of active coaches, and shift the culture so that coaching was viewed as a positive opportunity for those participating in it.
 At the same time, the organization wanted to ensure that existing coaches could continue to bring their unique skills to coaching engagements.

 The healthcare system needed a partner that could provide sophisticated training to existing and new coaches, plus collaborate as it sought to create a more coaching-focused culture.

 We offered the healthcare system a customized version of our open-enrollment training program for internal coaches.

-During hands-on classroom training, the system’s internal coaches worked in groups of 4 with a certified coach from CCL.
+During hands-on classroom training, the system’s internal coaches worked in groups of 4 with one of our certified coaches.
 Participants got intensive hands-on practice and rich feedback on their coaching.

 Coaches took a unique 360 assessment to provide insights into their coaching style.
 Beyond the classroom, the growing community of coaches within the system also gained access to live webinars on topics such as creating accountability and handling resistance to coaching.